sommerfeld-io/configs-homelab/docs/nodes/raspi-pihole-fritz-box.md

 This RasPi node runs Pi-hole to block ads on my local network.

+!!! warning "Deprecated"
+    As of 2024-09-12, this node and this setup is deprecated and is no longer maintained.
+It will be replaced by a service inside the [Talos Kubernetes Cluster](talos/index.md).

 ## About this Raspberry Pi

 [Pi-hole](https://docs.pi-hole.net) is a Linux network-level advertisement and Internet tracker blocking application which acts as a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) and optionally a [DHCP server](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol), intended for use on a private network.
 It is designed for low-power embedded devices with network capability, such as the [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi), but can be installed on almost any Linux machine.